Nozdub/Nozdub/README.md

 # 💫 About Me:
 💻 I'm currently working as a test developer for a Norwegian tech company<br>
 🏆 My biggest project win so far is that I've successfully released and continued development on my android app, Rollhelper<br>
-📚 I'm currently getting into playwright, appwright, kotlin and swift<br>
+📚 I'm currently getting into typescript<br>
 🎯 Goals: Improve and continue to build out my mobile app + start a new mobile app project.